 The goal of the study is to establish fare principles, including fare policies to guide setting fares and implementing fare changes, and to develop an action plan for implementing fare integration and fare collection technologies that support the fare principles.
 The study was awarded to consultant Four Nines Technologies - a recognized public transport and IT firm with specialization in fare policy and fare collection technologies.

-There will be two public meetings to get your feedback on existing fare structure, fare payment, and fare policy for EMBARK Bus, ADA Para Transit, Oklahoma City Streetcar, Off-Street Parking, Spokies Bike Share and Oklahoma River Cruises.
-Additionally, we’ll discuss fare technologies and multi-modal fare trends.
-Two meetings will be held on Wednesday, April 26, 2017;
+Two public meetings were held to get feedback on existing fare structure, fare payment, and fare policy for EMBARK Bus, ADA Para Transit, Oklahoma City Streetcar, Off-Street Parking, Spokies Bike Share and Oklahoma River Cruises.